 b) Do: This is the execution phase where organisations put the planned actions into practice.
 This may involve testing new processes, conducting pilot projects, or implementing changes on a small scale.

-The Satir Change Model is a Change Management model that explains the process individuals and systems go through when faced with change.
-Satir's model focuses on the emotional and psychological aspects of change and highlights the importance of communication, self-esteem, and unity in navigating change effectively.
-The Satir Change Model consists of five stages:
+The Satir Change Model is a Change Management Model that explains the process individuals and systems go through when faced with change.
+Satir's Model also focuses on the emotional and psychological aspects of change and highlights the importance of communication, self-esteem, and unity in navigating change effectively.
+The Satir Change Model consists of the following five stages:

 a) Late status quo: The first stage represents the current state or the status quo.
 It is the familiar and predictable state that individuals or systems are accustomed to right before the change is introduced.